simov/grant/README.md

 }
 ```

-> Any custom parameter that is not a [reserved][reserved-keys] one, and is listed under the `custom_parameters` array for that provider, can be defined along with the rest of the keys as well.
+> Additionally any custom parameter that is not a [reserved][reserved-keys] key, and is listed under the `custom_parameters` array for that provider, can be defined along with the rest of the options.

 Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] *(search for `custom_parameters`)*.

 ## Custom Providers

-In case you have a private OAuth provider that you don't want to be part of the [officially supported][oauth-config] ones, you can still define it in your configuration by adding a custom key for it.
+In case you have a private OAuth provider that you don't want to be part of the [officially supported][oauth-config] ones, you can define it in your configuration by adding a custom key for it.

-In this case you have to provide all of the required provider keys by yourself:
+In this case you have to specify all of the required provider keys by yourself:

 ```js
 {